grandjeanmartin/intellectualcooperation/registration.md

 ### Online participation

-Prior to the conference, you will receive instructions to connect to the video conference.
+Prior to the conference, you will receive instructions to connect to the Webex interface.

 [<img src="https://raw.githubusercontent.com/grandjeanmartin/intellectualcooperation/gh-pages/images/registration.png">](https://unog.libcal.com/calendar/archivestraining/IntellectualCooperationConference)